HeidiWindkraft/free_tricore_toolchain/README.md

 Go to directory `ftcexpr` and execute `make`.
 Then execute `./ftcexpr "40 + 2" "@s16lo(0xefff_efff)" "@s16hi(0xefff_efff)"` and have a look at the result.
-It should eveluate the integer expressions as you'd expect them to be evaluated in assembler code.
+It should evaluate the integer expressions as you'd expect them to be evaluated in assembler code.
 If `make` demands for flex and bison either install them or touch the `*.gen.*` files.